esrc-official/ESRC-Heart-Android/README.md

 ## Introduction

-[ESRC](http://esrc.co.kr) provides the vision API and SDK for your mobile app, enabling real-time analyzing heart response using a camera.
+[ESRC](http://esrc.co.kr) provides the vision API and SDK for your mobile app, enabling real-time analyzing heart response and recognizing emotion using a camera.

 <br />